 Regardless, none of this means that a President is above the law, just that impeachment rather than prosecution is the appropriate venue to hold a sitting President accountable.
 Once he no longer holds office, a President could still be subject to criminal charges.

 It is very likely that Special Counsel Robert Mueller accepts the Office of Legal Counsel’s view that a criminal indictment against the President is not a valid outcome of his investigation.
-Mr. Mueller may intend instead to produce a report to Congress and leave it to would the House of Representatives to determine whether the President’s actions meet the Constitution’s “high crimes and misdemeanors” standard for impeachment.
+Mr. Mueller may intend instead to produce a report to Congress and leave it to the House of Representatives to determine whether the President’s actions meet the Constitution’s “high crimes and misdemeanors” standard for impeachment.

 “High crimes and misdemeanors” is sufficiently vague that impeachment is rendered an inherently political question.
-No matter what Mr. Mueller reports, if Democrats win the House in November, it’s near certain that they will find his conclusions worthy of impeachment.
+No matter what Mr. Mueller reports, if Democrats win the House in November, it’s likely that they will find his conclusions worthy of impeachment.
 But, so long as Republicans hold the House, it’s likely they won’t.

 The Washignton Post reported a few weeks ago that in negotiations with the President’s legal team in early March, Mr. Mueller told the President’s lawyers that he is preparing a report detailing potential obstruction of justice.
 While Mr. Trump may not be the target of either investigation in a literal sense, he’s not out of the woods either.